 615. Human Relations in Business Organizations (5).
 Pr., MN 600 Graduate standing.

 Study of human relations in individual and group interaction within the environment of business organizations.
 Emphasis on research literature in the field.

-640. Legal and Social Environment of Business (5).
+640. Business and Society (5).
 Pr., MN 600 Graduate standing.